tristanbuckner/interview/trial_desc.md

 ## Experiment format

-An “experiment file” is a YAML definition of what offers to give what customers.
+An “experiment file” is a JSON definition of what offers to give what customers.
 Only one experiment may be active at any given time.
 An experiment is active for a particular time range, and specifies what offers to give customers with a particular score.
 The format of the experiment file is a list, called experiments, where each item in the list has the following